 These resources will get you started.
 If you need more information, try some of the other recommended chemistry sources listed on the Background Sources tab.

-PubChem.
-Once you are in a record, use the table of contents on the right-hand side of the page to navigate to relevant sections.
+Tips for searching: Once you are in a record, use the table of contents on the right-hand side of the page to navigate to relevant sections.
 Watch the PubChem video below for a demonstration on how to use this resource for your assignment.

 Watch the Ullmann's Encyclopedia video below for a demonstration on how to use electronic encyclopedias for this assignment.